Skip to content

 How Trailarr Resolves TV Show Folder Paths

 To match Plex shows against Radarr/Sonarr entries, Trailarr needs to know each show's root folder path.
-Plex does not expose this directly, so Trailarr derives it in two steps when syncing a TV library section.
+Plex does not expose this directly, so Trailarr derives it from episode files when it syncs a TV library section.

 Step 1 — Episode file scan